Blog Customer FeedbackWhat Are Feature Requests? The Complete Guide for SaaS

 First, create a centralized location where all feature requests are collected.

-Using a feature tracking tool like Featurebase automatically solves this.
+Using feature tracking tools like Featurebase automatically solves this.
 However, you could also use an Excel sheet to collect all requests in a single place, which can take time.

-The aim is to have a comprehensive view of all the suggestions, making it easier to sort, analyze, and decide on them.
+The aim is to have a comprehensive view of all the suggestions, making it easier to manage, analyze, and decide on them.

 2. Let users have their say